yairelit/CSV-analyzer/README.md

-# CSV Analyzer
+# simple-df-analyzer

 A simple Python tool to:
-- Load a CSV file
+- Load a CSV/ file
 - Display basic statistics (rows, columns, types, math summary)
 - Filter data by column and value
 - Save filtered output to a new file